Lessons from a Unicorn Digital Marketing Assistant who actually does the work:

 Start with the easy tasks that you can hand off, but keep your focus on the long-term goals. ”

-Wanna hire a unicorn VA of your own?
-If you’re ready to take that step, just fill out my form at hireaunicorn.com and I’ll share your job description with my exclusive network of top-notch unicorn VAs and digital media marketing virtual assistants.
+Wanna hire a unicorn digital marketing assistant of your own?
+If you’re ready to take that step, just fill out my form at hireaunicorn.com and I’ll share your job description with my exclusive network of top-notch unicorn digital marketing assistants.